Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 I felt this way about Alcatraz most of my life, naturally fueled by popular media.
 I heard tales of this inescapable prison as a child, and some of its prisoners, like Al Capone, and the Bird Man of Alcatraz.
 I watched Escape from Alcatraz at a young age, and later saw it as a stronghold in X-Men the Last Stand, and the Book of Eli.
 I read of its use as the holding place of immortal creatures in the Nicholas Flammel books, by Michael Scott.
 With each of these, its reputation had grown in my mind, and I knew that some day I had to see it.

-My friend VerNessa and I finally made the trip to San Francisco, with many things we planned to experience.
-As it turned out, she also felt a need to visit Alcatraz, which I did not ask her to explain.
+When my friend VerNessa and I made the trip to San Francisco, I learned that she also felt a need to visit Alcatraz, which I did not ask her to explain.
 We did plenty of other things in the city and surrounding area, including a trip to Redwood National Park, and Yosemite National Park.
-Someday we will return for more experiences in the area, but we did visit Alcatraz Island.
+Someday we will return for more experiences in the area, but we made the trip to Alcatraz Island.
 Something within me became satiated by that visit.

 Hopefully, by the time you get through this planner, and check out our photos, you can decide for yourself.
 Is Alcatraz worth it?
 We will definitely tell you what we think!